German Ceramic Society: History

 The decision to establish the German Ceramic Society was taken on September 29, 1919.
 In the course of a reorganization, it was developed from the independent technical-scientific department of a federation of ceramic trades that existed since 1913, the „Verband Keramischer Gewerke“.
 The main reason for the spin-off was to maintain the competitiveness of the German industrial companies by combining their different research activities.

 The spin-off was significantly brought forward by Philipp Rosenthal, who was at the time president of the federation.

-The first professorship for ceramics in Germany was set up at the technical university in Berlin-Charlottenburg in 1921.
+The first professorship for ceramics in Germany was set up at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) in 1921.
 The chemical-technical experimental station of the Royal Porcelain Manufacture in Berlin was recognized as a university institute and received the authorization to accept diploma theses and dissertations.

 After the Second World War, the society was disbanded, as were all other German associations.
 The re-creation of the organization took place on 19 March 1949, in the city of Bonn.
 In the following year, it was admitted as an active member of the European Union of Ceramics Associations.

 With the support of the society in a short period of time, university institutes for ceramics were opened or reopened in the cities of Aachen, Berlin, Clausthal, and Erlangen.
 The Institute for Silicate Research in Wuerzburg was also reopened.

-The main focus of the work shifted to research and training, as well as to the support of ceramic craftwork and the international linkage of the German ceramics industry.
+The main focus of the work shifted to research and training, and to the support of ceramic craftwork and the international linkage of the German ceramics industry.
 In the 1960s, interdisciplinary research became the focus of the association’s attention.
 In the context of German reunification, the exchange with the newly formed German states was successfully taken up.